allegro/bigflow/docs/project_setup_and_build.md

 ### Project versioning

-Artifacts, like Python packages and Docker images, need to be versioned.
+Deployment artifacts, like Docker images, need to be versioned.
 BigFlow provides automatic versioning based on the git tags system.
-There are 2 commands you need to know.
+There are two commands you need to know.

 The `bigflow project-version` command prints the current version of your project: